LeonKang130/Gorgon/README.md

 ### `Printer.fs` file

 This file translates the IR into the egglog DSL and includes relevant re-writing rules as well as the cost model for egglog to operate on.
-This is put in the file `dsl.txt`.
+This is written to an output file.
 This egglog DSL can then be input the egglog web application here: https://egraphs-good.github.io/egglog/.
 From here, an optimized re-written expression is produced using equality saturation.
 Unfortunately F# does not have egglog bindings, so until those are written, we use the website as a proof of concept.

 This outputted DSL is translated back into the shader language using functionality from the `Parser.fs` file.